sergio11/blackvenom/README.md

 - [🔐 **DecryptX**](https://github.com/sergio11/decryptx): An **advanced hash and password security assessment tool** that empowers you to analyze **password hashes**, **encrypted ZIP files**, and more.
 Ideal for evaluating the strength of encryption and identifying weaknesses in **security implementations**.
 - [ 🌑 **EclipseRecon**](https://github.com/sergio11/eclipserecon): is a stealthy web reconnaissance tool for uncovering hidden vulnerabilities, subdomains, and site structures. 🕵️‍♂️🔍 It empowers security professionals to identify critical attack surfaces with precision, ensuring proactive defense. 🚨💻
 - [ 🌐 **ZoneGuardian**](https://github.com/sergio11/zoneguardian): A powerful tool to analyze DNS configurations, detect vulnerabilities, and generate actionable security reports. 🔒🚀 Safeguard your digital assets with precision and ease!
-- [🔍 **Retrospect**](https://github.com/sergio11/retrospect): A cutting-edge **reconnaissance and security analysis tool** that retrieves and analyzes historical web snapshots, helping you uncover past vulnerabilities and misconfigurations before they can be exploited today.
+- **Retrospect**: A cutting-edge **reconnaissance and security analysis tool** that retrieves and analyzes historical web snapshots, helping you uncover past vulnerabilities and misconfigurations before they can be exploited today.
 Ideal for **ethical hackers** and **digital forensics experts**.

 These tools are designed to streamline penetration testing, enhance security assessments, and provide in-depth insights into vulnerabilities.
 Explore them to level up your ethical hacking skills! 💻🔍